Skip to main content

 Example

-We first add the require 'debug/open_nonstop' and debugger to set a breakpoint.
-We’ve added these to lines 9 & 10 in the example test below.
+First add the require 'debug/open_nonstop' and debugger to set a breakpoint.
+These are shown in lines 9 & 10 in the example test below.

 1 module InfernoTemplate